psidnell/ofexport/DOCUMENTATION.md

 #### Flattening Filters

-If the report is flattened e.g. with **-a flat** then all sub-folders, sub-context, sub-tasks are pulled up to to their parents level leaving a more readable document with a flattened hierarchy.
+If the report is flattened e.g. with **-a flatten** then all sub-folders, sub-context, sub-tasks are pulled up to to their parents level leaving a more readable document with a flattened hierarchy.
 Using the flatten filter on all node types will result in a document that simply has projects/contexts with a single level of tasks beneath.

 #### Multiple Filters